Matt-st/number-conversion-api/README.md

 Status is reserved for messaging back if the process succeeded or failed.

+Any characters other than numbers will result in an error.
+Also any string larger than 69 digits will exceed the limit of the conversion engine.
+This limitation is based on the wikipedia article [large number name](https://en.wikipedia.org/wiki/Names_of_large_numbers)

 ## Getting Started
 Instructions to get started for developing features or bug fixes for this api.